Shi'ar: Ultimate Marvel

-In the Ultimate Marvel universe, the Shi'ar are not an alien race, but a religious group whose beliefs are said to have descended from alien knowledge.
+In the Ultimate Marvel universe, the Shi'ar are a religious group whose beliefs are said to have descended from alien knowledge.
 They worship the Phoenix, believing it to be a god of not only destruction, but renewal.
 Their beliefs state that all of the Earth was originally a prison created by ancient alien civilizations to hold the Phoenix, but its presence at the core led to the creation of life on Earth, and the Phoenix's direct influence resulted in all major steps of evolution for man, and specifically, led to the creation of mutants.
-The Ultimate version of the Hellfire Club is an offshoot of the Shi'ar religion that believes the Phoenix only desires destruction.
+The Hellfire Club is an offshoot of the Shi'ar religion that believes the Phoenix only desires destruction.

 An alternate version of Lilandra Neramani is later introduced as the human Majestrix of the Church of Shi'ar Enlightenment.
 She contacts Professor Xavier with the offer of funding his school's immense budget, in exchange for the chance to see if Jean Grey is the human host for The Phoenix.